Seven Tips to Help You Save For a House Down Payment

 Are you ready to make some real money moves?

-One of the most important ways to prepare to buy a home is to save for a down payment.
-Saving for a down payment is simple, but that doesn’t make it easy.
-So if you are preparing to buy a home and trying to figure out how to save for the down payment, here are seven tips to that can help you on your journey.
+One of the most important ways that you can prepare to buy a home is to save for a down payment.
+Saving for a down payment is a simple process, but that doesn’t make it easy.
+So if you are preparing to buy a home, and are trying to figure out how you can save for the down payment, here are 7 steps for how to save for a down payment.

 Closing Costs

-Always save for a down payment, assuming you'll pay the larger amount in closing costs.
+Always save for a down payment assuming you'll pay the larger amount in closing costs.
 You can always spend less on your down payment and closing costs, but not having the money to pay closing costs can cost you the house.

 Now that you know how much you need for your down payment (including closing costs), it is time to start saving.
-Savings are the gap between your income (how much you make) and your expenses (how much you spend).
+Savings are the gap between your income, how much you make, and your expenses, how much you spend.
 Many people live with a gap that is near 0, and some are even consistently spending more money than they bring in every month.

-Second, you don’t really know what you’re spending all of your money on unless you track your spending.
-By writing down where your money is going, you can see where you are spending the most of your money and find solutions to cut back and reduce your expenses.
+First, the biggest things everybody spends their money on are housing, transportation, and food.
+So any way you can cut back on those will make the biggest dent.
+And second, you can’t really know what you’re spending all of your money on unless you track your spending.
+By writing down where your money is going, you can see what you’re spending on that you don’t care about and cut back there to reduce your expenses.

 Like reducing expenses, increasing your income is another way to widen the gap between income and expenses.
 If you have a shorter timeframe for your down payment, then simple side jobs or side hustles can work wonders for increasing your income.

 Let’s go back to our $62,500 down payment example.
 It will take most people quite a while to save that much money, so let’s say you want to buy a home in the next three years.
-Three years is 36 months, so you need to save about $1,736 a month to meet your goal.
+Three years is 36 months, so you would need to save about $1,736 a month to meet your goal.
+By tracking your progress you’ll know how you’re doing and have the motivation to keep going as you get closer to your goal.

 Was this content helpful?